 His outspoken Zionism has naturally brought him into conflict with those on the left.
-The New Republic has called him “gay porn’s neocon kingpin”, and the novelist Sarah Schulman, a Jewish lesbian, penned a New York Times op-ed that accused Lucas of “pinkwashing” Israel’s mistreatment of Palestinians.
-In 2010, Lucas joined a chorus of right-wing voices when he objected to an Islamic cultural centre being built near the site of the World Trade Center, writing in the Advocate that the centre was an “Islamic colonisation project” and that “Muslims murdered 3,000 people and are building a mosque on the site of a crime”.
+The New Republic has called him “gay porn’s neocon kingpin,” and the novelist Sarah Schulman, a Jewish lesbian, penned a New York Times op-ed that accused Lucas of “pinkwashing” Israel’s mistreatment of Palestinians.
+In 2010, Lucas joined a chorus of right-wing voices when he objected to an Islamic cultural center being built near the site of the World Trade Center, writing in the Advocate that the center was an “Islamic colonization project” and that “Muslims murdered 3,000 people and are building a mosque on the site of a crime.”

 Activist Masha Gessen (left) and her wife, Svetlana Generalova, speak to Lucas about Russian President Vladimir Putin’s anti-gay policies in Campaign of Hate.

 Lucas was born Andrei Treivas in Moscow in 1972.
 Jewish, gay, and possessed of a natural distaste for authority, he constantly clashed with the confining power structures of the Soviet Union.